ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 * An action client to have another node perform a long-running computation on their behalf.
 * An action server to provide long-running functionality to other nodes.

-In a ROS system, there is typically a complex combination of nodes as publishers, subscribers, service servers, service clients, action servers, and action clients, each acting with a different role simultaneously.
+In a ROS system, there is typically a complex network of nodes as publishers, subscribers, service servers, service clients, action servers, and action clients, each acting with a different role simultaneously.
+This network is known as the ROS graph.
 See :doc:`How-ROS-Works`.

 ROS is based on object-oriented programming principles.
 Individual nodes are written as subclasses of the Node class, inheriting properties from it as defined by ROS.
-Configurable parameters enable you to control node behavior during runtime.
+Configurable parameters enable you to control node behaviour during runtime.
 Learn more: :doc:`parameters <About-Parameters>`.

 Communication between nodes